 - Visit the Make Way for Ducklings statues in Boston Garden.

 - Go behind the not-so-secret secret door at Bodega.
 Remember you’re a poor college student who can’t afford anything inside.

-- Rub shoulders with the future leaders of America/your peers at Harvard Yard.
-(But don’t even think the phrase “pahk the cah . . .”)
+- Get your Good Will Hunting on in Harvard Yard.
+(But don’t even think the phrase “pahk the cah...”)

-- Watch the Hasty Pudding parade while you’re there.
+- And watch the Hasty Pudding parade while you’re there.

 - Get—er, split—dessert on a weeknight at Top of the Hub.
 Why pay just for the view when you can enjoy it with warm cookies in your mouth?

 - Check out the New England Aquarium.
 Stopping by the free harbor seal tank outside the museum counts.

 - Trek out to Columbia Point to visit JFK’s Presidential Library and Museum (unless you go to UMass Boston, in which case you’re already there).